The difference between a genuine pre-approval and a marketing promise

 Minimum 12 months of loan history required — longer tenure receives higher points

 A borrower who is 6 months into their first loan has insufficient history for a pre-approval.
 The minimum qualifying vintage is 12 months (full scoring window).
 12–18 months: 10 points.
 18–30 months: 15 points.
 30+ months: 20 points.
-Longer vintage means more data — the institution's confidence in the borrower's payment behaviour is higher, and the pre-approval can be made with greater certainty.
+Longer vintage means more data — the institution's confidence in the borrower's payment behavior is higher, and the pre-approval can be made with greater certainty.

 score

-The CIBIL score provides an external view that the institution's own repayment record does not capture: the borrower's obligations to other lenders.
+The FICO score provides an external view that the institution's own repayment record does not capture: the borrower's obligations to other lenders.
 A borrower who is paying the institution perfectly but has defaults at other institutions is not a pre-approval candidate.
 Minimum qualifying score: 680.
 680–719: 7 points.
 720–749: 11 points.
 750+: 15 points.
-Improvement of 30+ points since origination adds 3 bonus points — rewarding demonstrated credit behaviour improvement.
+Improvement of 30+ points since origination adds 3 bonus points — rewarding demonstrated credit behavior improvement.

 Income